 As humans, we never want to put in more effort than absolutely necessary.
 Psychologists call this the Principle of Least Effort.
 We just call it “laziness.”

 Let’s apply this to your district’s potential mobile app.
-You (being lazy) might take the simplest route: putting your schools’ information into a third-party app.
-Hundreds of districts take this approach .
+You (if you're being lazy) might take the simplest route: putting your schools’ information into a third-party app.
+Hundreds of districts take this approach.
 It checks the “school mobile app” box on the checklist without costing much time or money.

 Here’s the problem.
 Say a dad opens one of these school mobile applications, hoping to find tomorrow’s lunch menu.
 Immediately, he sees a login screen.
 This isn’t a dealbreaker—after all, plenty of the most popular apps (Facebook, Instagram, etc.) require an initial login.
 But you’ve already put up a wall between this parent and the information he needs.